MakarovArtem/frontend-avito-tech-test-assignment/README.md

 # For you

 Hello!
 I don't know who you are and how you've been doing lately.
 But I hope, that everything is okay, and I sure know that everything will be so.
 Thank you for checking my work.
 I have been trying to do well.
-Good luck you, me, and every student, who wants to became developer!
+Good luck you, me, and every student, who wants to become developer!

 # Installation